pdeljanov/infinality-remix/README.md

 # Infinality Remix #

+:warning: **Deprecation Warning**: On new versions of FreeType, the Infinality patches cause various rendering glitches and/or segfaults (see issue #15).
+Only the `fontconfig-infinality-remix` package will be updated going forward for a limited time.
+Please consider alternatives to Infinality as using older versions of `freetype` can be a security hazard.

+If anyone with FreeType experience would like to maintain `freetype-infinality-remix` please get in-touch!

 ## Background ##
 The Infinality set of patches for the FreeType font rendering infrastructure has provided improved font rendering on